matt77hias/Blog/_posts/2018-02-04-candidate-partitions-of-hierarchical-acceleration-data-structures-for-ray-tracing.md

 ##### References

+HAVRAN V., HERZOG R., SEIDEL H.-P.: On the Fast Construction of Spatial Hierarchies for Ray Tracing.
+In *IEEE Symposium on Interactive Ray Tracing 2006* (Sept 2006), pp. 71–80.

-* OOI B. C., MCDONELL K. J., RON S.-D.: Spatial Kd-Tree: An Indexing Mechanism for Spatial Databases.
+OOI B. C., MCDONELL K. J., RON S.-D.: Spatial Kd-Tree: An Indexing Mechanism for Spatial Databases.
 In *Proceedings of the IEEE COMPSAC Conference* (1987).

-* HAVRAN V., HERZOG R., SEIDEL H.-P.: On the Fast Construction of Spatial Hierarchies for Ray Tracing.
-In *IEEE Symposium on Interactive Ray Tracing 2006* (Sept 2006), pp. 71–80.
+WÄCHTER C., KELLER A.: Instant Ray Tracing: The Bounding Interval Hierarchy.
+In *Proceedings of the 17th Eurographics Conference on Rendering Techniques* (Aire-la-Ville, Switzerland, Switzerland, 2006), EGSR ’06, Eurographics Association, pp. 139–149.

-* WOOP S., MARMITT G., SLUSALLEK P.: B-Kd Trees for Hardware Accelerated Ray Tracing of Dynamic Scenes.
+WOOP S., MARMITT G., SLUSALLEK P.: B-Kd Trees for Hardware Accelerated Ray Tracing of Dynamic Scenes.
 In *Proceedings of the 21st ACM SIGGRAPH/EUROGRAPHICS Symposium on Graphics Hardware* (New York, NY, USA, 2006), GH ’06, ACM, pp. 67–77.
-* WÄCHTER C., KELLER A.: Instant Ray Tracing: The Bounding Interval Hierarchy.
-In *Proceedings of the 17th Eurographics Conference on Rendering Techniques* (Aire-la-Ville, Switzerland, Switzerland, 2006), EGSR ’06, Eurographics Association, pp. 139–149.

 Note that the papers introducing SKds, B-Kds and BIHs in computer graphics (i.e. the last three references) are all from the same year which explains the various synonyms.